The Importance of Markup in Construction Estimation and Profit Analysis

 Learn More

-So the reason why I say compare the actual costs, you'll need to review this with your project managers and possibly even the accounting department to make sure that the right monies were spent or what they were spent on.
-This would typically take place at the end of the project, although on bigger projects, you don't wanna find this out at the very end.
-So larger projects will typically have job cost meetings on a weekly basis, and they'll look at the actual cost of construction in place versus what was spent.
+So the reason I say compare the actual costs is that you need to review this with your project managers and possibly even the accounting department to make sure that the right amounts were spent and on what.
+This would typically take place at the end of the project, although on bigger projects, you don’t want to find this out at the very end.
+Larger projects will typically have job cost meetings on a weekly basis, where they look at the actual cost of construction in place versus what was spent.

-Even though it's the estimator's job to come up with estimated cost to build a project, it's important to evaluate what the actual costs are.
-An estimator typically can't do this on his own.
-He has to inquire with project management and accounting.
+Even though it’s the estimator’s job to come up with the estimated cost to build a project, it’s important to evaluate what the actual costs are.
+An estimator typically can’t do this on their own.
+They have to consult with project management and accounting.

-And if actual costs are allocated appropriately throughout the entire project, you can do a full or fair comparison of what it costs, for example, to put the roof structure on a building compared to the estimated costs.
-It's not uncommon for companies that make a very good profit on a job to just overlook it and say, yes, we did great, and they move forward on to the next.
-But when money is lost, typically they dig it apart, they break it up and find out where the money was lost.
+And if actual costs are allocated appropriately throughout the entire project, you can do a full and fair comparison of what it cost, for example, to put the roof structure on a building compared to the estimated cost.
+It’s not uncommon for companies that make a very good profit on a job to overlook it and simply say, “Yes, we did great, ” and then move on to the next project.
+But when money is lost, they typically dig into it, break it apart, and find out where the money was lost.

-Well, let me tell you right now that it's just as important to find out why you made more money on the project.
-You might actually be bidding your projects with too much money in them, and therefore you got to ask yourself how many projects perhaps could you have gotten if your numbers were a little bit lower.
-So keep that in mind, evaluate your projects, whether or not you made a lot of money or a little money or lost money for that matter.
+Well, let me tell you right now that it’s just as important to find out why you made more money on a project.
+You might actually be bidding your projects with too much money in them, and therefore, you have to ask yourself how many projects you might have gotten if your numbers were a little bit lower.
+So keep that in mind—evaluate your projects whether you made a lot of money, a little money, or lost money for that matter.

-I'll give you an example.
-Working on a project, one of our estimators got a great price on concrete.
+I’ll give you an example.
+While working on a project, one of our estimators got a great price on concrete.
 He liked it so much that he actually put it into our database.

 Therefore, that price got utilized on several projects moving forward.
-Since we weren't doing a very good job with job costing, because our projects were making a lot of money, it seemed okay, and so therefore, if there was any issue with the unit costs, it didn't get noticed.
-Until one day, we had a project that had a lot of concrete on it, and that unit price was utilized, and the project came in upside down, meaning that we were way under budget for the required amount of concrete.
+Since we weren’t doing a very good job with job costing—because our projects were making a lot of money—it seemed okay.
+Therefore, if there was any issue with the unit costs, it didn’t get noticed.
+Until one day, we had a project that required a lot of concrete, and that unit price was utilized, and the project came in upside down—meaning we were way under budget for the required amount of concrete.

-The reason why it wasn't noticed sooner is all the other projects had a very small amount of concrete for the foundations.
-So keep in mind that if you do a good job costing of your project, whether it made money or lost money on any minute detail of the project, you'll learn a lot of things and help apply the appropriate cost back into your database or spreadsheet, whatever you may use for estimating to identify what these true unit costs should be on future projects moving forward.
+The reason why it wasn’t noticed sooner is that all the other projects had a very small amount of concrete for the foundations.
+So keep in mind that if you do a good job costing your project—whether money was made or lost on any detail of the project—you’ll learn a lot and help apply the appropriate cost back into your database or spreadsheet, whatever you may use for estimating, to identify what those true unit costs should be on future projects moving forward.

 How to Learn Construction Estimating